 I know this post might throw up some confusion.
 What’s safe to use?
 What isn’t?
 Ultimately, it takes time, research and patience to find the right set of styling products for your curly girl routine.
 These lists of ingredients to avoid are here to help you understand what goes into your products.

-If you’ve got any questions then as always you can drop them in the comments below or catch me over on Twitter.
-There are also lots of curly girl method resources for us UK curlies on my Pinterest board Curly Hair Goals.
+If you’ve got any questions then as always you can drop them in the comments below.
+There are also lots of resources for us UK curlies on my Pinterest board Curly Hair Goals.

-If you’ve found this post helpful then please do give it a share, and you can catch up with all my other curly girl method posts right here if you’ve missed any.
+If you’ve found this post helpful then please do give it a share, and you can catch up with all my other curly girl method posts here and on my Pinterest boards.